garrandall/popular-music-data/tracks/mojo-workout--dance--larry-bright.md

 Then you holler out loud

 You do the mojo workout
-Aww, work out now, mm hmm
+Aww, work out now, mm hm
 Yeah,? was never like this

 There's one more thing